 It was the location where the army of Hunyadi attacked the Ottoman fleet which was intending to get to Nándorfehérvár / Belgrade from Vidin in 1456.
 Read my short article that is related to this event:

 There is a Gothic-style church in the settlement which presently is dedicated to St. Miklós / Nicholas, built by György Brankovics in 1468.
-Prince Corvin János, the natural son of King Matthias Corvinus owned it in 1498 but it went to the new king in 1502 as “civitas regis Zalonkamen”, and it had a right to keep markets.
+Prince Corvin János, the natural son of King Matthias Corvinus owned it in 1498 but it went to the new king in 1502 as “civitas Regis Zalonkamen”, and it had a right to keep markets.
 Its two captains, Hédervári Ferenc and Sulyok Balázs couldn’t defend it in 1521 and it was reported to the Sultan that the “victorious troops had destroyed the forts of Berekszó, Szávaszentdemeter, Kölpény, Barics, Zimony, Szalánkemén, and Karom.”
 It is not clear how a certain Hungarian nobleman called Pesey could own it after this time.
-However, it was in the habit to gift such lands to people that were occupied “temporarily” by the enemy.
+However, it was in the habit of gifting such lands to people that were occupied “temporarily” by the enemy.

 The envoys of King Habsburg Ferdinand were demanding from the Sultan to get back the castles of Belgrád, Sabács (Sabac), Szalánkemén, Pétervárad (Petrovaradin), and Újlak (Ilok) in 1598.
 The chronicler Verancsich wrote that he had taken a look at the castle of Szalánkemén in 1553 and he said there was a town surrounded by a weak wall next to the castle.
 He mentioned how weak and old the fort was.